Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description implies usage for phone number normalization/classification but provides no explicit guidance on when not to use or alternatives.
-Since there are no sibling phone tools, this is acceptable but lacks depth.
+The description implies usage for normalizing and classifying phone numbers but provides no explicit guidance on when to use versus alternatives or when not to use it.
+There are no sibling tools with similar functionality, so the lack of exclusions is acceptable but not ideal.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.